-Applications are currently being accepted for 2021.
-Applications received by September 1, 2021, will be given priority consideration.
-Applications received after September 1 will be given consideration on a case-by-case basis until the end of the year as long as the funding has not been awarded.
+Applications received by July 15th, 2022, will be given priority consideration.
+Applications received after July 15th will be given consideration on a case-by-case basis until the end of the year as long as the funding has not been awarded.

 2018: Daniel Roth, Indiana Department of Natural Resources, Eastern Illinois University: Spatiotemporal Variation and Abiotic Influences in Asian Carp Reproduction in Large River Tributaries

 2017: Nicholas Kramer, Kansas Department of Wildlife, Parks, and Tourism; Southeast Missouri State University: An Approach for Assessing Paddlefish Populations Using Mark-Recapture Information

 2016: Andrew Bueltmann, Indiana Department of Natural Resources: American Eel Habitat Use and Timing of Freshwater Entrance in the Mississippi River